Buct0r/fullfetch/README.md

 - Adding fullfetch to official packages repositories (apt, dnf, AUR ecc.) ⚠️
 - Adding fullfetch to winget repository ⚠️
 - tar.gz file for every os and arch ✅
-- adding fullfetch to homebrew ⚠️
+- adding fullfetch to homebrew ✅
 - adding at least one new feature ✅

 # Conclusion
 Thank you for your support if you decide to install fullfetch.
-In the next days I will work to complete the majority of the points for the first log in the future updates section. <br>
+For every idea or improvement feel free to open a pull request<br>
 Thanks to skesko for help during the testing phase.

 Developed by Buct0r ❤️